xxpxxxxp/intellij-plugin-golangci-lint/README.md

 # Intellij/Goland Linter Inspection Plugin

 Write code, write better code
 All credit goes to [GolangCI-Lint authors](https://github.com/golangci/golangci-lint/graphs/contributors).

-A lot of code pieces copied from [clion-clangtidy](https://bitbucket.org/baldur/clion-clangtidy/src/default/), [kotlin](https://github.com/JetBrains/kotlin), and [Goland plugin](https://plugins.jetbrains.com/plugin/9568-go) itself.

 ## How to use
-After the plugin installed, you can see a popup on IDEA startup, or go to settings directly:
+After the plugin installed, you will see a popup on IDEA startup, otherwise please go to settings manually:

 ![](explanation/init.png)

-A **golangci-lint** executable is needed.
+A **golangci-lint** executable is required.
 Choose one from combobox if you already have it in your PATH, or `Open...` select one from disk, or `Get Latest` download one from Github release.

 If you have your own `.golangci.json`|`.golangci.toml`|`.golangci.yaml`|`.golangci.yml` config file, the plugin will detect and use it.
 Otherwise, select linters you need: